This article has been reviewed by tax expert Erica Gellerman, CPA.

 Which States Have Franchise Tax?

 Only some states have businesses pay some sort of a franchise tax.
 These taxes can be charged in addition to the other states taxes.
-As of 2019 the states with a type of franchise tax were: Alabama, Arkansas, Delaware, Georgia, Illinois, Louisiana, Mississippi, New York, North Carolina, Oklahoma, Tennessee, and Texas.
+As of 2019 the states with a type of franchise tax were: Alabama, Arkansas, California, Delaware, Georgia, Illinois, Louisiana, Mississippi, New York, North Carolina, Oklahoma, Tennessee, and Texas.
 Washington D.C. also has a franchise tax.

 Where Have Franchise Taxes Been Eliminated?

 A franchise tax is different from the standard income tax a business pays when filing taxes each year.
 The IRS has a helpful website that shows income tax details for different business structures like partnerships and limited liability companies, or LLCs, on a federal level.